rust-lang/this-week-in-rust/draft/2021-11-10-this-week-in-rust.md

 ## Crate of the Week

-This week's crate is [roogle](https://github.com/hkmatsumoto/roogle), a type-based Rust API search engine inspired by Haskell's Hoogle.
+This week's crate is [chumsky](https://github.com/zesterer/chumsky), a friendly parser combinator crate.

-Thanks to [Hirochika Matsumoto](https://users.rust-lang.org/t/crate-of-the-week/2704/978) for the suggestion!
+Thanks to [Jan Riemer](https://users.rust-lang.org/t/crate-of-the-week/2704/981) for the suggestion!

 [Please submit your suggestions and votes for next week][submit_crate]!